 ‘One who drinks blood, Cataphract,’ Chaulsad darkly remarked.

 The Cataphract shrugged, toeing the acolyte’s corpse with a foot.
 ‘A revived body requires the fresh blood of the living for the first three days.
 It is one of the basic tenets of necromancy.
 Her thirst for it will pass.’

 ‘Unless Ydrys wills otherwise.’

 ‘Yes,’ Ela Barbri conceded.
 ‘Unless that.
-Bring this corpse with us, Chaulsad, I could always use it.’
+Bring the corpse of your acolyte with us, Chaulsad, I could always use it.’